 The other half of the training at Futen Dojo was the rigorous discipline.
 The dojo is run exactly like a traditional school in Japan (and it is part of such a school) and students give apprentice-like respect to the teacher’s instructions.
 I was at just the right age where this was immensely transformative to me.
 Over the course of years, I was broken down and built back up.
 I developed better manners, more awareness of my surroundings, and a deep instinct for my own body.

 Heroes Have Swords

-This blog is about the Heroic Life: the idea of living for high ideals, taking action, and leaving a deep impact on the world.
+This blog is about a heroic philosophy: the idea of living for high ideals, taking action, and leaving a deep impact on the world.
 In recent months, you guys have helped me hone what it means to live heroically.
 We’re getting close to ready for the beta.

 One of the things that has become apparent: it’s not a metaphor.

 The Heroic Life isn’t code for doing charity work or picking up litter (though that rocks if you do).
 It’s about actually living a life that echoes the great heroes of myth.
 Game-changing change.